Forget Cheat ‘Sheet’ — Student Outwits Professor With Enormous 'Cheat Poster'

 When Professor Reb Beatty of Maryland’s Anne Arundel Community College arrived at his accounting class to administer a test last week, he hardly could have imagined that he’d be the one getting outsmarted.

 In a Sept.
-20 Facebook post that’s since gone viral, Beatty explained that he’d told his students that they were allowed to bring in a “3x5” cheat sheet to use during the test.
+20 Facebook post that’s since gone viral, Beatty explained that he’d told his students that they were allowed to bring in a 3-by-5 cheat sheet to use during the test.

 Beatty, however, failed to specify the unit of measurement he was referring to.

-Note: This post was updated to include additional reporting from Elyse Wanshel.